 The beginning of the relationship

-A new sale signals the beginning, not the end, of the relationship.
+A new Sale signals the beginning, not the end, of the relationship.
 In sales-centric transaction based companies, the goal is usually to strike a deal and then move on to the next deal.
-In a customer-centric organisation, the product or service may provide the inital sale, but the value of building ongoing relationships with new customers is that you have the opportunity to listen to their needs and desires.
+In a customer-centric organisation, the product or service may provide the initial sale, but the value of building ongoing relationships with new customers is that you have the opportunity to listen to their needs and desires.
 By focusing on providing ongoing solutions, you will be able to develop products that they will want to buy, and be able to do so half-a-step ahead of the competition.

 Many SaaS companies now have a dedicated customer success function, because the recurring revenue business model requires continued customer satisfaction in order to keep generating profit.
-Rather than closing a sale and chalking up another 'win', the seller must work hard to make sure that the new customer experiences the benefit that they perceived ahead of their decision to buy, and that they continue to experience positive outcomes.
+Rather than closing a sale and chalking up another 'win', the seller must work hard to make sure that the new customer actually experiences the benefit that they perceived ahead of their decision to buy, and that they continue to experience positive outcomes.

 Consider the sales funnel.
 When turned on its side, the initial customer relationship management continues as customer success management.